firasm/jupyterbook_course_template/README.md

 - Thanks to [Tomas Beuzen](https://github.com/TomasBeuzen) for his GH Actions workflow that deploys JupyterBooks using GH pages.
 - Thanks the entire [Jupyter Project](https://jupyter.org/about)
-- Finally, a big thanks to the [JupyterBook community](https://github.com/executablebooks/jupyter-book/graphs/contributors) for my incessant issues, questions, and PR requets on documentation changes.
+- Finally, a big thanks to the [JupyterBook community](https://github.com/executablebooks/jupyter-book/graphs/contributors) for my incessant issues, questions, and PR requests on documentation changes.